frostime/sy-query-view/README.md

 ## Complete API

 > Note: Since the interface file will change with development, the README itself does not include the interface code but some placeholders.
+>
-Then, during compilation and runtime, the automatically generated interface code will be replaced into the packaged README file.
+> During compilation and runtime, the automatically generated interface code will be replaced into the packaged README file.
 >
 > For the latest complete interface file, please visit [https://github.com/frostime/sy-query-view/blob/main/public/types.d.ts](https://github.com/frostime/sy-query-view/blob/main/public/types.d.ts).
 >